 The primary software platform we will be using is digital audio workstation software known as REAPER.
-We will also have the chance to learn some studio techniques in HUMA's new Electronic Music Studio, including recording and modular analog synthesis.
+We will also have the chance to learn some studio techniques in HUMA's new Electronic Music Studio in Shaw Auditorium, including recording and modular analog synthesis.